SpikeDynamics/Spiketon-Actuators/products/Spiketon M1/README.md

   - Die cutting (blanking) -  it's a good method to make small, non-expensive actuators (mass production)

-  M1 comprises the metal frame having two clamps(two pairs of legs)
+  M1 comprises the metal frame having two clamps(two pairs of legs) You may use one Spiketon M1 or two for 2-levels rails.
+One M1 is for rough movement and the second M1 is for fine movement.

   The size and force depend on the type of piezostacks used.